 - Behavioral observation and behavior testing

 - Surgical procedures including in vitro fertilization, gamete, embryo transfer, fetal and oviductal catheterization, ovariectomy, lutectomy, and hysterectomy

 - Cellular and molecular techniques, including in vitro fertilization, gamete, embryo and stem cell manipulation and culture, gene microarray analyses, quantitative PCR, in situ hybridization, western blotting, immunocytochemistry

-- Weekly research meetings and journal club
+- Weekly research meetings

 - Participation in ongoing studies of the pathogenesis and immunity of SIV, herpes family viruses, and other agents